Peter Sellers: 1946–1955: Early post-war work, The Goon Show, and first marriage

-I'm All Right Jack and early years in film (1956–1959)
+1956–1959: I'm All Right Jack and early films

-Sellers pursued a film career and took a number of small roles such as a police officer in John and Julie (1955).
-He accepted a larger part in the 1955 Alexander Mackendrick-directed Ealing comedy The Ladykillers in which he starred opposite his idol Alec Guinness, in addition to Herbert Lom and Cecil Parker.
+Sellers pursued a film career and took a number of small roles, such as a police officer in John and Julie (1955).
+He accepted a larger part in the 1955 Alexander Mackendrick-directed Ealing comedy The Ladykillers, in which he starred opposite his idol Alec Guinness, in addition to Herbert Lom and Cecil Parker.
 Sellers portrayed Harry Robinson, the Teddy Boy; biographer Peter Evans considers this Sellers's first good role.
-The Ladykillers was a success in both the UK and the US, and the film was nominated for an Academy Award for Best Original Screenplay.
+The Ladykillers was a success in the UK and the US, and the film was nominated for an Academy Award for Best Original Screenplay.
 The following year Sellers appeared in a further three television series based on The Goons: The Idiot Weekly, Price 2d; A Show Called Fred; and Son of Fred.
 The shows aired on Britain's new ITV channel.

-In 1957 film producer Michael Relph, impressed with Sellers's portrayal of an elderly character in Idiot Weekly, cast the 32-year-old actor as a 68-year-old projectionist in Basil Dearden's The Smallest Show on Earth, supporting Bill Travers, Virginia McKenna and Margaret Rutherford.
+In 1957 film producer Michael Relph, impressed with Sellers's portrayal of an elderly character in Idiot Weekly, cast the 32-year-old actor as a 68-year-old projectionist in Basil Dearden's The Smallest Show on Earth, supporting Bill Travers, Virginia McKenna, and Margaret Rutherford.
 The film was a commercial success and is now thought of as a minor classic of post-war British screen comedy.
-Following this, Sellers provided the growling voice of Winston Churchill to the BAFTA award-winning film The Man Who Never Was.
-Later in 1957 Sellers portrayed a television star with a talent for disguises in Mario Zampi's offbeat black comedy The Naked Truth, opposite Terry-Thomas, Peggy Mount, Shirley Eaton and Dennis Price.
+Sellers provided the growling voice of Winston Churchill to the BAFTA award-winning film The Man Who Never Was.
+Later in 1957 Sellers portrayed a television star with a talent for disguises in Mario Zampi's offbeat black comedy The Naked Truth, opposite Terry-Thomas, Peggy Mount, Shirley Eaton, and Dennis Price.